ewancoder/slog-seq/README.md

 and then pass it to the `NewLogger` function with `slogseq.WithHandlerOptions(opts)`.

+For the `AddSource` option, the default key used is `slog.SourceKey` ("source"), but you can change it by using `slogseq.WithSourceKey("your-key")`.

+## HTTP client

 If you need to disable TLS certificate verification, you can do so by using the option `slogseq.WithInsecure()`.

+Alternatively, you can provide your own HTTP client by using the option `slogseq.WithHTTPClient(client)`.

+## Multiple workers

+You can set the number of workers that will send logs to the Seq server by using the option `slogseq.WithWorkers(n)`.

+This can be useful if you have a high enough volume of logs to cause dropped messages.

 ## Traces